1. Introduction

 and is computed in time using deterministic tie-breaking: when weights are equal, select the auxiliary vertex with the lexicographically smaller original vertex label.

 Proof.
 Since is a perfect matching (Lemma 1), the minimum weighted vertex cover selects exactly one endpoint per edge .
 For each edge, the algorithm compares and .
-If unequal, it selects the smaller weight (higher degree endpoint); if equal (), it selects the auxiliary vertex corresponding to the smaller original vertex label.
-The total weight is the sum of over all edges.
+If unequal, it selects the vertex with the smaller weight, which corresponds to the endpoint whose original vertex has higher degree; if equal (), it selects the auxiliary vertex corresponding to the smaller original vertex label.
+In both cases, the selected weight equals .
+The total weight is the sum of these minima over all edges.
 The selection iterates over all edges, requiring time. □

 Let be the minimum weighted vertex cover of computed with lexicographic tie-breaking, and .
 For any finite undirected graph with ,

 Proof.
-The proof proceeds in three steps: (1) upper-bound the weighted cost relative to , (2) lower-bound relative to , and (3) combine with tie-breaking to show strict inequality.
+The proof proceeds in three steps: (1) upper-bound directly in terms of using the weight choice , (2) lower-bound relative to via Cauchy-Schwarz, and (3) combine with the tie-breaking structure to establish the strict inequality.

 be an optimal vertex cover with